 Anger does not need to be managed.
 It needs to be removed at its root.

 What the psychological literature calls the pain-body is a real thing.
 It is the accumulated residue of unresolved emotion carried across years, decades, and sometimes the full arc of a life.
-It becomes a kind of structure inside a person – a structure that feeds on certain situations, certain people, certain memories, and that grows stronger the more it is engaged with through ordinary coping.
+It becomes a structure inside a person – a structure that feeds on certain situations, certain people, certain memories, and that grows stronger the more it is engaged with through ordinary coping.

 This work addresses the pain-body directly.
 Not by talking around it or naming it.
 By dissolving it, in stages, over the course of a carefully held practice.
-What remains at the end is not a person with better anger management techniques.
+What remains at the end is not a person with better anger management.
 What remains is a person for whom the old anger no longer has material to work with.

 The dream is a message from the part of the self the waking self cannot yet hear.